skylergrammer/LBT_LBC/README.md

 3. File containing the zeropoints for each chip and each band

 Parameters:
-1. --info: Filename of info table
+1. --info: Filename of info table.
 2. --source: Object(s) to extract.
 May be a file with a list.
-3. --zp: Filename containing the zeropoints
+3. --zp: Filename containing the zeropoints.
-4. --dm: Distance modulus
+4. --dm: Distance modulus.
-5. --chip: Choose from 1 2 3 4
+5. --chip: Choose from 1 2 3 4.
-6. --verbose: If specified, will print some messages as it goes
+6. --verbose: If specified, will print some messages as it goes.

 Output:
 For each source, will output a file file for each bandpass.
 Format is mjd (days), magnitude, and magnitude error.